KetaoChen/LeetCode/DP/README.md

 Use bit to represent state, and O(1) time complexity to check the state.
 2. Elimination variable:
 When there is relationship between the varibles in the state, we can utilize the relationship to reduce dimension.
 (Avg, Diff, Sum)
-3. Use pi array to backtrack the path and print it out.
-(TSP 943, SuperSequence 1092)
+3. Use path array to backtrack the path and print it out.
+(TSP 943, SuperSequence 1092, Largest Divisible Subset 368)
 4. Prefix Sum: The current dp[i][j] is related to the prefix sum of dp[i-1][0:k] (903 DI Seq)
 5. Utilize all the information from the problem.
 The range of values.
 (Value backpack.
 ABC_DP_E)